 Perception plays a huge role in determining the willingness of an individual to take risk.
 For example, an individual may be willing to keep all his spare money in Bank FDs even if he is getting low returns from them, than transfer that money into liquid or short term debt funds and earn more.
 This is because he does not know much about this new type of investment and presumes that they will be a risky, although in reality the risk factor of FD and liquid funds is almost the same.

 Understanding the comfort level of risk for investment is more difficult for new or first time investors as compared to existing investors.
 It is quite possible that due to lack of experience a person might consider himself risk-savvy when in reality they might be risk-averse.
 This is because it’s really hard to understand what you are comfortable with unless you have experienced losses.
 Therefore, it’s best for new investors to tread carefully with their money.
 They should get some experience under the belt before committing too much capital.

 It is the first and foremost responsibility of your financial advisor to find the perfect mix of investments after understanding and taking into consideration both your risk capacity and risk tolerance.
 It is quite possible that you have the ability to take on high risk but are unwilling to go beyond conservative instruments.
 Or that you are willing to place all you money in risky investment but you can’t afford the losses.
 A good financial advisor will find the best trade-off and help you achieve your goals based on your risk profile.

-There are some firms out there (like ScripBox) which do not take risk appetite of an investor into consideration and have a fixed standard portfolio of funds for everyone.
+There are some firms out there which do not take risk appetite of an investor into consideration and have a fixed standard portfolio of funds for everyone.
 They justify this by saying something like “Everyone’s objective is the same – to make money”.

 I personally find this approach repulsive.
 Every investor should have a customized portfolio depending on their unique risk profile rather than a standard portfolio thrust upon everyone.
 What do you think?